econia-labs/econia/src/move/econia/doc/market.md

 Change maker order size on book and in user's market account.

+Priority for given price level is preserved for size decrease, but lost for size increase.

 The market order ID is first checked to see if the AVL queue access key encoded within can even be used for an AVL queue borrow operation in the first place.
 Then during the call to